skybhh19/prime/index.markdown

                 <tr>
                     <td>
   <p align="justify" width="20%">
   We present a data-efficient imitation learning framework that scaffolds task demonstrations into behavior primitives.
-Given raw sensory task demonstrations, we utilize a demo interpreter to parse these demonstrations into sequences of primitives and subsequently train a policy through imitation learning from these primitive sequences.
+Given task demonstrations, we utilize a trajectory parser to parse each demonstration into a sequence of primitive types and their corresponding parameters.
+Subsequently, we use imitation learning to acquire a policy capable of predicting primitive types and corresponding parameters based on observations.
 </p></td></tr></table>